 The Windward Café on the ground floor includes an inviting entrance, outdoor terraces and flexible areas for students to study, meet and socialize with informal dining and wireless Internet connectivity.

 The President’s Board Room is a distinguished space for hosting meetings of the University’s Board of Trustees, other faculty, student and administrative gatherings as well as community groups.
-UNE’s Board of Trustees contributed over $1 million to name this space in honor of UNE President Emeritus, Sandra Featherman.
+UNE’s Board of Trustees contributed more than $1 million to name this space in honor of UNE President Emeritus, Sandra Featherman.